Jump to recipe

-Kartäuser Klösse mit Weinsosse is a sweet Franconian dish I love and cherish.
+Kartäuser Klösse mit Weinsosse, or Kartauser dumplings with wine sauce, is a sweet Franconian dish I love and cherish.
 My mother wrote down this recipe when I left home and started a new life

 Volkach Wine Country